mhallerud/multiplex_wormhole/docs/4A_ExploreOptimParameters.md

 **T_INIT (-i)** : Initial temperature where simulated annealing starts.
 If not provided, this value will be calculated from changes in dimer load.
 (Default: None- set adaptively)
 Adaptively calculated as `MIN_DIMER + DIMER_ADJ * (MAX_DIMER - MIN_DIMER)`

-**T_FINAL (-f)** : Final temperature where simulated annealing ends.
+**T_FINAL (-j)** : Final temperature where simulated annealing ends.
 If not provided, this value will be calculated from changes in dimer load.
 (Default: 0.1)

 **BURNIN (-b)** : Number of 'bad' swaps used to sample changes in dimer loads.
 (Default: 100)